pywkm/earthpic/README.md

     python setup.py install

+This should install all dependencies (`Pillow`, `requests`, `pytz` and `click`).
-If you have problem with installing Pillow package with `pip install pillow` you can download wheel file from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and install it with command `pip install <path/to/whl_file>`
+If you have problem with installing Pillow package during `python setup.py install` and/or with `pip install pillow`, you can download wheel file from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and install it with command `pip install <path/to/whl_file>`.

 Usage
 -----